mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * Upload the file [`rag1.fasta`](data/rag1.fasta), including the three sequences that you added in the previous part of this tutorial, to the MAFFT server.
 Keep all default options and click the "Submit" button.

-* When the alignment is ready, find out which of MAFFT’s algorithms was used this time.
+* When the alignment is ready, find out which of MAFFT's algorithms was used this time.

 * Download the alignment in Fasta format to your computer.
 Name the file `rag1_aln.fasta`.